 Yes, in our natural science studio, children will discover Hedwig the bearded dragon, giant cockroaches, goldfish, Princess Boxy the Tortoise and more amazing creature explorations on a daily basis!

 15) Can I be reimbursed or pay less when my child is absent or on vacation?

-In order to obtain a stable income with which to pay our staff and operate our program, we must charge parents for care, whether or not their child attends each and every day.
-However, we do have a “make-up day” policy that allows children to schedule make-up days for any days they miss due to illness or vacation.
+In order to develop a stable budget with which to pay our teachers and operate our program, we must charge parents for care whether or not their child attends each and every day.